Zebra haworthia and jade plant on a bright windowsill indoors

 Chinese Evergreen Care Guide: The Most Forgiving Houseplant

 If you’ve ever killed a plant and sworn off trying again, Chinese Evergreen care might be your way back in.
 The Aglaonema is one of those rare plants that adapts to you: your light, your schedule, even the occasional forgotten watering.
 It doesn’t demand much, and it rewards you with bold, patterned leaves that look far more exotic than the effort required to grow them.
-That’s not a sales pitch.
-It’s just what this plant is. ...
+If you want a few similarly forgiving options, the easy houseplants for beginners guide is a good next stop. ...

 Snake Plant Care Guide for Beginners